Household Safety: Preventing Poisoning

-Completely childproofing your home can be difficult.
-If you can't childproof the entire house, you can shut the doors (and install doorknob covers) to any room a child shouldn't enter to prevent wandering into places that haven't been properly childproofed.
-For sliding doors, doorknob covers and childproof locks are also great for keeping little ones from leaving your home.
+Completely childproofing a home can be difficult.
+If you can't childproof the entire house, you can shut the doors (and install doorknob covers) to any room that hasn't been properly childproofed.
+For sliding doors, doorknob covers and childproof locks are great for keeping little ones from leaving your home.

 Of course, how much or how little you childproof your home is up to you.
 Keeping a close eye on kids is the very best way to protect them from injuries.